nschorgh/CaveXML/README.md

 README
 ======

 CaveXML is a data interchange format for the purpose of facilitating scientific research on caves.
 This repository provides: CaveXML element and data type definitions, an example database, and a few tools to work with CaveXML-formatted data.
-It is a pilot project to demonstrate the end-to-end capabilities of CaveXML.

 ## For Data Creators:
    `cavexml.html`		  (explains the CaveXML standard)